MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 **Crown Resource Pack/textures/items**

-Here are the image files you can download and use for the crown icon and the crown texture itself.
+Here are the image files to download and use for the crown icon and the crown texture itself.

 Here is the crown icon: